jncraton/connectiongrammar/readme.md

 ![](examples/castle-pcfg.png)

-That's obviously not an inspired work of creative genius, but it does provide much more interest than the plain wall.
+That's much more interesting than the plain wall.
 This type of probabilistic rule-based design could be applied to many areas of product development and design to create new product alterations.

 Augmented Design Example
 ------------------------

 One of the beautiful attributes of a grammar-based methodology is that is allows us to store the entire state of the design in an expandable connection grammar utterance.
-We can move back and forth between human CAD design and computer procedural generation.
+This allows us to easily move back and forth between human CAD design and computer procedural generation.

 Let's say that I have a particular design in mind for an aspect of a product that is tedious to model as a grammar but trivial to model with traditional CAD tools.
-A designer can simply create a section of the design in a CAD tool, convert it to a grammar, and grow it from there.
-Take for example, this drawbridge design:
+A designer can simply create a section of the design in a CAD tool, convert it to a grammar, and grow new structure from there.
+Take for example this drawbridge design:

 ![](examples/castle-human.png)

-This can be converted into the following grammar utterance:
+This was designed using LDraw and stored as a simple list of elements.
+However, it can be easily converted into the following grammar utterance:

 ```
 ( Move(-5,3,0) FillRectNoCheck(4,3,2) )